Welcome to CircuitWerkes

 Upgrading the main firmware can cause older Web servers to stop working.

 Web Servers cannot be field upgraded via a flash file.
 They can be upgraded by trading in older versions for newer ones.
 The hardware is the same, but the newer ones have different programming to match the latest main firnware.
 This requires a hardware swap.
-If your Web server is v1.3 to v1.5 AND you have a main firmware of 1.34 or newer, then you should be able to upgrade your main firmware to 1.36 (see notes below).
-If your Web server is 1.2 or earlier, then upgrading will require a hardware swap.
-We do not suggest upgrading past v1.36 unless you already have v1.38+ supplied by the factory.
+We suggest contacting us for a chip swap.

 Critical note for firmware version 1.22/1.23 users: If your Sicon-8 originally shipped with firmware version 1.22 or 1.23, it requires a chip swap, which is a free upgrade.
 Field upgrading of v1.22 or 1.23 firmware via the Sicontroller software may result in an unrecoverable lockup and should not be attempted unless you can be without your Sicon-8 while a new chip is mailed to you.
 Check your firmware via the "about" menu of the Sicontroller software's "help" section, or by dialing DTMF 96 while connected via telephone.
 If your Sicon-8 reports version 1.22 or 1.23, and you want to try the upgrade, you should first remove the top cover of your Sicon-8 and look at the hand written number on top of the 40 pin main CPU chip.
 If that number is 1.22 or 1.23, then the upgrade must be done via chip swap.
 If your firmware number is not 1.22 or 1.23, or if you have previously upgraded your firmware sucessfully, then it should be safe to try the upgrade.
 If you require a chip-swap, you can request a new chip and then return your old one to us after installing the new one.